ti-community-infra/tichi/web/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Server API
+## Related

 - [doc](https://book.prow.tidb.io/plugins/owners.html)

-The api design is just like `/repos/:org/:repo/pulls/:numbers/owners`.

-The api such as `https://prow.tidb.io/ti-community-owners/repos/pingcap/tidb-operator/pulls/3522/owners`
+The api design is just like `/repos/:org/:repo/pulls/:numbers/owners`, such as `https://prow.tidb.io/ti-community-owners/repos/pingcap/tidb-operator/pulls/3522/owners`

 ## How to visit